 The impact of this job loss would be huge on our already fragile economy and would have a harmful effect on the current unemployment rate as well.
 Hiking the minimum wage hurts, not helps, the lowest paid workers.
 The typical minimum-wage employee is young, with few skills and little or no job experience.
 Higher labor costs mean fewer people get hired, job loss and less working hours.

-Each new Congress legislation is introduced to raise the minimum wage and this 115th Congress is not different.
-CDA will continue to monitor the progress of such measures and work to ensure the best interests of our distribution industry are protected to promote solid economic initiatives and job growth.
+CDA will continue to monitor the progress of legislation to increase the minimum wage and will work to ensure the interests of our distribution industry are protected.